Thousands back call by family of crash death children for tougher jail sentences

 Judge Daniel Williams said the maximum sentence was 14 years, but Newman was entitled to a reduction for his early guilty plea.

-Jayden-Lee and Gracie-Ann Wheaton, who went by the surname Lucas, died following a crash on the M4.
+Jayden-Lee and Gracie-Ann Lucas died following a crash on the M4.
 Picture: Family photo.

 Ms Lucas explained it was Gracie-Ann's birthday on Tuesday, August 9 - and she took a birthday cake to their graves.